peterkovesi/ImageProjectiveGeometry.jl/README.md

 * These functions are mostly ported from MATLAB code at [http://www.peterkovesi.com/matlabfns](http://www.peterkovesi.com/matlabfns/index.html) Accordingly some of the code is still MATLABesque in nature.
-Pull requests to make it more Julian are welcome.
+There are, no doubt, many optimisations that could be made and type instabilities to be eliminated.
+Pull requests to make the code more Julian are welcome.

 ## Supplementary Material